 The inert particle type is the correct choice when you simulate solid particles that do not react, like dust, sand, or medical powders.
 A perfect example of this is simulating a medical inhaler.
 The goal is to see where the solid drug particles go inside the lungs.
 You can see a full example of this in our Dry Powder Inhaler in Lungs DPM Simulation tutorial, which uses inert particles to track the medicine.

-Droplet DPM Particle
+Droplet Particle Type

 A droplet is a small particle of liquid, like a water drop or a simple fuel drop.
 Like an inert particle, it has mass and size, and it exchanges heat with the fluid around it.